MarHai/ScrapeBot/README.md

     ```
     pip3 install -r requirements.txt
     ```
 1. That's it, we should be good to go.
 Hence, let's configure your newly created instance of the ScrapeBot by following the step-by-step wizard.
-On Linux, it will end by setting up a cronjob that runs every five minutes.
+On Linux, it will end by setting up a cronjob that runs every two minutes.
 On other systems, you need to ensure that yourself.
     ```
     python3 setup.py
     ```